Estranged and care experienced students

 Please note that students from Member Institutions not listed above may have access to similar schemes operated by their Member Institution, so are directed to their Member Institution of study for further support.

-Visit the Scholarship web page for more information, including how to apply.
+Visit the Scholarship web page for more information.

 The Estranged and Care Experienced Students (EaCES) Handbook is a brilliant resource created by current estranged and care experienced students.
 It offers practical support and guidance on everything from finances to relationships